Big Ten Conference: 1890s: The conference's founding

-In an initiative led by Purdue University president James Henry Smart, he and the presidents of the University of Chicago, University of Illinois, University of Minnesota, University of Wisconsin, Northwestern University, and Lake Forest College met in Chicago on January 11, 1895, to discuss the regulation and control of intercollegiate athletics.
-The eligibility of student-athletes was one of the main topics of discussion.
-The Intercollegiate Conference of Faculty Representatives was founded at a second meeting on February 8, 1896.
+On January 11, 1895, Purdue University president James Henry Smart invited the presidents of the University of Chicago, University of Illinois, Lake Forest College, University of Minnesota, Northwestern University, and University of Wisconsin to a meeting in Chicago, to create policies aimed at regulating intercollegiate athletics.
+The eligibility of student-athletes was one of the main topics of discussion, with it being decided that student-athletes must be full-time students in good standing.
+The conference was officially founded at a second meeting on February 8, 1896.
 Lake Forest was not at the 1896 meeting and was replaced by the University of Michigan.
-At the time, the organization was more commonly known as the Western Conference, consisting of Illinois, Michigan, Wisconsin, Minnesota, Chicago, Purdue, and Northwestern.
+Henceforth the seven attendees of this second meeting would be the founding members of the organization more commonly known as the Western Conference.